pretix/pretix/doc/api/resources/giftcards.rst

                                                                  this gift card and can view all transactions.
-When setting this field, you can also give the ``secret`` of an order position.
+When setting this field, you can also give the ``secret`` of an order position. issuer                                string                     Organizer slug of the organizer who created this gift card and is responsible for it.
 ===================================== ========================== =======================================================

 The gift card transaction resource contains the following public fields: